-    - How severe the headache pain is, using a scale from one (mild) to 10 (severe)
+- How severe the headache pain is, using a scale from 1 (mild) to 10 (severe)

 - How long the headache lasts

-- What time of day the headache usually occurs
+- What time of day the headache usually happens

 - If there is an aura (changes in vision, blind spots, or bright lights) before the headache